-As development occurs, Shopping Center Dr. should be enhanced to include sidewalks and bicycle lanes to promote multi-modal travel options.
-(Mobility Policy 2d #14)
+As development occurs, Shopping Center Dr. should be enhanced to include sidewalks and bicycle lanes to promote multimodal travel options.
+(Mobility Policy 2d #15)

 Along University Pointe Blvd., Shopping Center Dr., and the future extension of E. McCullough Dr., bring buildings toward the street, designed with windows and entrances to encourage pedestrian activity.
-(Community Design Policy 2d #10)
+(Community Design Policy 2d #11)

-The McCullough Transit Station Area is comprised of only one Policy Area:
+The McCullough Transit Station Area is composed of only one Policy Area: